Home on the Nevada Range

 Sheep and cows clean up the grasses – grasses make great fuel for range land fires.
 Range land grazing helps reduce/eliminate the risk of fires.

-We spent the day in Jarbidge visiting friends, eating, yard sailing, and taking in the sights of this small town.
+We spent the day in Jarbidge visiting friends, eating, exploring a yard sale, and taking in the sights of this small town.
 I think my favorite part of my trip is taking in this view of the sheep traveling to their new grazing area.

 I hope these traditions never get lost!